Kalshone/A2_Testing/README.md

 # A2_Testing

-#run the file and check that is identical to the given output.
+Run the C file and check that is identical to the given output.
-#dont forget to change your student number!
+Dont forget to change your student number!